Ignacio-Garro/Deep-Panic-Showcase/README.md

 - **Steam Audio integration** for true 3D spatialized sound, including elevation cues — critical for locating threats and crewmates by ear in the dark

 ### Multiplayer
-- **Online co-op netcode** [Netcode for GameObjects / Fishnet — confirm] synchronizing crew, ship state, and the submarine itself
+- **Online co-op netcode** Netcode for GameObjects synchronizing crew, ship state, and the submarine itself
 - **Co-op submarine physics** — shared-control movement with tilt correction and collision-aware rotation so multiple players crewing one vessel feels stable

 ### Gameplay Systems